 If you know of a child or youth with disabilities who is not in school or receiving special assistance, you can help by:

-- Encouraging the parent/guardian to contact the Superintendent, Director of Exceptional Children, Principal, or the Exceptional Children Division of the Department of Public Instruction, and
+- Encouraging the parent/guardian to contact the Superintendent, Chief Academic Officer of Student Services, Principal, or the Exceptional Children Division of the Department of Public Instruction, and

 - Lending support to the child and his/her parents/guardians until the referral is completed.